 However, if you are interested in DevOps-type work with configuration management tools such as Ansible or Fabric, then you'll have to stick to Python 2 because they have yet to upgrade to support Python 3.
 If you know there are libraries you must use in a project, check the Python Walls of Superpowers.
-If you're using Django, there is also a wall specifically for Python 3 compatibility of popular Django packages.

 Since upgrading from Python 2 to 3 has been such a huge undertaking within the community, many projects have sprung up to make the transition easier.

 six is a 2/3 compatibility library that is a dependency for many popular Python projects to make it easier to support both Python 2 and 3 at the same time.

 Python 3 Readiness is a visualization of which most popular 360 libraries (by downloads) are ready to be used with Python 3.